MarneeDear/all-about-aprs/README.md

-# all-about-aprs
+# All About APRS
-A repository of information on how APRS workk
+A repository of information on how APRS works.
+This repository is a collection of document to help Amatuer Radio Operators understand APRS, how they can get started.